openfheorg/openfhe-development/docs/assets/sphinx_rsts/misc/governance.rst

 Major.minor.patch

-Major release number must be incremented when the PALISADE user API changes, requiring user code rewrite.
+Major release number must be incremented when the OpenFHE user API changes, requiring user code rewrite.

 Minor release numbers must be incremented when a new capability is